Quantum Takes Flight: Two-Stage Resilient Topology Optimization for UAV Networks: System Model and Proposed Framework

 At the beginning of each control cycle (lines~1–3), the UAV swarm initializes the current topology $\mathbf{X}_{\mathrm{current}}$ and loads the candidate set $\mathcal{C}$ with two weighting parameters $w_{perf}$ and $w_{life}$, which balance throughput and energy.
 During each iteration (lines~4–10), the UAVs first collect real-time network metrics, including instantaneous $\text{SINR}_{jk}(t)$ for all links and the remaining energy $E_l(t)$ for each node.
 For every candidate topology $\mathbf{X}_i \in \mathcal{C}$, a utility score is computed as follow:

-where the first term reflects short-term communication performance and the second term represents network endurance.
+where the first term reflects short-term communication performance and the second term represents normalized network endurance.
 After computing the utility for all candidates, the topology with the highest score is selected:

 If the selected topology $\mathbf{X}_{\mathrm{sel}}$ differs from the currently deployed one (lines~11–14), a reconfiguration command is broadcast to all UAVs to update their active links accordingly.
-This evaluate-and-switch strategy allows the swarm to react promptly to variations in interference, mobility, or energy depletion without solving a new optimization problem in flight.
+This evaluation and switching strategy allows the swarm to react quickly to variations in interference, mobility, or energy depletion without solving a new optimization problem in flight.
 The loop continues until a termination condition is satisfied, such as mission completion or network disconnection.